 Russian stock futures dropped in New York after oil, the nation’s biggest export earner, fell to an eight-month low.
-VimpelCom Ltd. (VIP) declined the most this month as a conflict between shareholders intensified.
+VimpelCom Ltd. (VIP:US) declined the most this month as a conflict between shareholders intensified.

 Crude oil, which together with natural gas accounted for about 50 percent of Russia’s budget revenue in 2011, extended its decline to 16 percent this year after reports showed U.S. retail sales weakened and euro-area industrial production dropped for a second month in April.
 Deputy Prime Minister Arkady Dvorkovich said yesterday the government may ease planned increases in the natural-gas extraction tax for crude producers and review oil taxation.